 Operate Your Thermostat Efficiently

-- Set your thermostat as high as comfortably possible in the summer.
+- Set your thermostat at a temperature you find comfortable and that provides humidity control, if needed.
 The smaller the difference between the indoor and outdoor temperatures, the lower your overall cooling bill will be.

-- Keep your house warmer than normal when you are away, and lower the thermostat setting to 78°F (26°C) only when you are at home and need cooling.
-A programmable thermostat can make it easy to set back your temperature.
+- Keep your house warmer than normal when you are away, and lower the thermostat setting when you return home and need cooling.
+A programmable thermostat allows you to do this automatically and without sacrificing comfort.

 Use Fans and Ventilation Strategies to Cool Your Home